Slovenia: Middle Ages

-In 1335, Henry of Gorizia, Duke of Carinthia, Landgrave of Carniola and Count of Tyrol died without a male heir, his daughter Margaret was able to keep the County of Tyrol, while the Wittelsbach emperor Louis IV passed Carinthia and Carniolan march to the Habsburg duke Albert II of Austria, whose mother, Elisabeth of Carinthia is a sister of the late duke Henry of Gorizia.
-Therefore, most of the territory of present-day Slovenia became a hereditary land of the Habsburg monarchy.
+In 1335, Henry of Gorizia, Duke of Carinthia, Landgrave of Carniola and Count of Tyrol, died without a male heir.
+His daughter Margaret was able to keep the County of Tyrol, while the Wittelsbach emperor Louis IV passed Carinthia and the Carniolan march to the Habsburg duke Albert II of Austria, whose mother, Elisabeth of Carinthia, was a sister of the late duke Henry of Gorizia.
+Therefore, most of the territory that would later become Slovenia became a hereditary land of the Habsburg monarchy.
 As with the other component parts of the Habsburg monarchy, Carinthia and Carniola remained a semi-autonomous state with its own constitutional structure for a long time.
-The counts of Celje, a feudal family from this area who in 1436 acquired the title of state princes, were Habsburgs' powerful competitors for some time.
+The counts of Celje, a feudal family from this area who in 1436 acquired the title of state princes, were powerful competitors of the house of Habsburg for some time.
 This large dynasty, important at a European political level, had its seat in Slovene territory but died out in 1456.
 Its numerous large estates subsequently became the property of the Habsburgs, who retained control of the area right up until the beginning of the 20th century.
-Patria del Friuli ruled present western Slovenia until Venetian takeover in 1420.
+Patria del Friuli ruled the western portion of the lands that would later become Slovenia until Venetian takeover in 1420.

 At the end of the Middle Ages, the Slovene Lands suffered a serious economic and demographic setback because of the Turkish raids.
 In 1515, a peasant revolt spread across nearly the whole Slovene territory.
 In 1572 and 1573 the Croatian-Slovenian peasant revolt wrought havoc throughout the wider region.
 Such uprisings, which often met with bloody defeats, continued throughout the 17th century.